 It can be a bit of a puzzle to see your social media results in context.
 That’s why we’ve gone about trying to set benchmarks and baselines for our social media marketing, using the above spreadsheet as our starting point.

-Simply enter your social media data into the spreadsheet (it works natively with a Buffer data export).
+Simply enter your social media data into the spreadsheet.

 Then the formulas do the rest, highlighting any update that goes above and beyond your average.

 Easily track all your social profiles in one place

 Performing a social media audit on a monthly basis can be a good habit.
 Once you get in a good flow, it might only take 15 minutes or less, and you’ll gain tons of benefits with branding, consistency, and perspective.